 - You must spend at least 30 percent of your working time aboard that vessel.

-- You must have been injured aboard a vessel that is operable and in navigation on navigable waters, such as the ocean, a river, or lakes connecting two or more states.
+- You must have been injured aboard an operable vessel and in navigation on navigable waters, such as the ocean, a river, lakes connecting two or more states, or ocean ports.

 What Is an Independent Contractor?

-Employers in all industries may turn to independent contractors as a way to save money.
-Employees working full-time must be given benefits.
-While there are many benefits to having full-time employees, they are costly.
+Employers in all industries may turn to independent contractors to save money.
+Full-time employees must be given benefits.
+While there are many good reasons for companies to hire full-time employees, they are costly.

-According to the Internal Revenue Service, what distinguishes an independent contractor from an employee is the degree to which the employer or payer of the worker can direct their work.
+According to the Internal Revenue Service, what distinguishes an independent contractor from an employee is the degree to which the worker’s employer or payer can direct their work.

 In other words, an employer can direct an employee on how exactly to do their job.
 An independent contractor cannot be directed in that way.
 They are self-directed.
-The person paying the contractor can only control the outcome, not the process.
+The contractor paying can only control the outcome, not the process.

 Independent Contractors and the Jones Act

-Contractors are often included in the Jones Act definition of a seaman, depending on the situation.
+Depending on the situation, contractors are often included in the Jones Act’s definition of a seaman.
 Someone must employ the contractor, but that employer does not have to be the ship’s owner.
-The owner of the ship may have contracted the employer to provide workers.
+The ship’s owner may have contracted the employer to provide temporary workers.

 A “borrowed service doctrine” allows contractors to be considered seamen under the Jones Act.
-The seaman may work aboard a vessel and be employed by an independent contractor rather than the owner of the vessel.
+The seaman may work aboard a vessel and be employed by an independent contractor rather than the vessel owner.

-In other words, there has to be an employee-employer relationship, but the employer need not be the owner of the vessel.
+In other words, there must be an employee-employer relationship, but the employer need not own the vessel.

 If they meet all the qualifications, contractors under the Jones Act can sue the ship owner for compensation for a negligent injury, even though the actual employer is someone else.